OOXXXXOO/Efficient-landslide/README.md

 * Sliding window sample

 The first way like **monte carlo simulation** that random generate a cordinate of point in the whole area and add prediction to sample position on the background zero-matrix.(see iamge below)

 ![](./resources/Figure_2.png)

-The second way like convolution operation.The sample process like sliding window in original SRRM data map, you can set different stride to make result perfect.
+The second way like convolution operation.The sample process like sliding window in original STRM data map, you can set different stride to make result perfect.
 (see image below)

 ![](./resources/Figure_3.png)

+As comparison, the first way has more information about possibility of landslide,the secound way just faster and generate binary classification result to help people make a strategic decision directly.

 ****